llippens/louislippens/content/research.markdown

 - In our contextual study of hiring discrimination (published in <a href="https://doi.org/10.1016/j.labeco.2023.102453" target = "_blank">Labour Economics</a>), we empirically test theoretically linked moderators of discrimination.
 We observe a distinct role of the organisation in shaping hiring discrimination, with ethnic minorities facing less discrimination when applying to non-profits or large organisations.
 We also find some evidence that hiring discrimination increases in jobs with more colleague interaction or less labour shortage.

 ## Publication overview
-The condensed publication overview* below was taken directly from my <a href="https://scholar.google.com/citations?hl=en&user=N5hW-KgAAAAJ" target="_blank">Google Scholar profile</a> on 03 September 2024.
+The selection* of publications below was taken directly from my <a href="https://scholar.google.com/citations?hl=en&user=N5hW-KgAAAAJ" target="_blank">Google Scholar profile</a> on 06 September 2024.

 <table class="table" style="font-size: 13px; margin-left: auto; margin-right: auto;">
  <thead>